canonical/operator-workflows/terraform-compliance/README.md

     checked for presence.
-- Optional variables (those CC008 lists as optional, e.g. the charm-module `base`, `expose`, `resources`, `machines`, `endpoint_bindings`, `storage_directives`, `offered_endpoints`) are not required to exist: when absent they are skipped, and when present they are validated against the same type-family rules as mandatory variables.
+- Optional variables (those CC008 lists as optional, e.g. the charm-module `base`, `expose`, `resources`, `machines`, `endpoint_bindings`, `storage_directives`, `offered_endpoints`, and the component-module `expose_endpoints`) are not required to exist: when absent they are skipped, and when present they are validated against the same type-family and `default` rules as mandatory variables.
 Any other, un-listed input name is allowed and unchecked.
+Product modules define no fixed-name optional input (their optional inputs are author-named recommendations, and optional outputs like `offers`/`credentials` can't be type-checked), so none are enforced there.
 - Remote module sources declare a `?ref=...` (or a registry `version`).
 A ref can be named anything — Terraform/git impose no required shape on tags, so this checker does not try to validate ref naming.
 It only rejects the small